discoform/numberzs/_posts/2021-07-23-stan-bakhage-mothlight-1963.md

 # Optional post content features a mini pagebuilder to add blocks of written content, images, and YouTube embeds to the post.
 Recommended at least one instance of WYSIWYG block.
 post_content:
   - type: content
-    content: "*Stellar* is Stan Brakhage's rendered view of the cosmos."
+    content: "*Stellar* is Stan Brakhage's rendered view of the cosmos, released in 1995."
 # Optional recommended posts are determined by the post author and added here.
 This is good for SEO and internal linking.
 recommended_posts:
   title: